polca/premise/docs/user_scenarios.rst

     ndb.update_external_scenario()

-But of course, if you wish your database to also integrate the projections of the global IAM model, you can run the function **ndb.update_all()**.
+Of course, if you wish your database to also integrate the projections of the global IAM model, you can run the function **ndb.update_all()**.

 .. code-block:: python